Cees-Meijer/BoatController/README.md

 # BoatController
-Raspberry Pi based controller for Autonomour RC Boat with support for GPS, Motion sensor and Scanning Sonar.
+Raspberry Pi based controller for Autonomous RC Boat with support for GPS, Motion sensor and Scanning Sonar.
 Work In Progress!